 Cisneros has won countless awards, including NEA fellowships in both poetry and fiction, the Texas Medal of the Arts, a MacArthur Fellowship, and several honorary doctorates as well as national and international book awards, including Chicago’s Fifth Star Award, the PEN Center USA Literary Award, and the National Medal of the Arts award—presented to her by President Obama in 2016.
 Most recently, she received the Ford Foundation’s Art of Change Fellowship, was recognized among The Frederick Douglass 200, and won the PEN/Nabokov Award for international literature.
 She has also founded two nonprofit organizations, including the Macondo Foundation, “where writers, artists, thinkers, scholars, and critics can come together and inspire and challenge one another in order to incite change in our respective communities.”

 Dolores Huerta was a champion for farmworkers.
-While working with the Stockton Community Service Organization (CSO) in 1955, Huerta met César Chávez, the Executive Director (featured in our Hispanic Heroes: Los Hombres blog!).
+While working with the Stockton Community Service Organization (CSO) in 1955, Huerta met César Chávez, the Executive Director.
 Huerta founded the Agricultural Workers Association and, along with Chávez, resigned from the CSO in 1962 to create the National Farm Workers Association (NFWA).
 She successfully secured Aid for Dependent Families and disability insurance for California farmworkers, and also helped to enact the Agricultural Labor Relations Act of 1975, granting California farmworkers the right to organize.
 The United Farm Workers of America (UFW) is a labor union that was born of the merger of the Agricultural Workers Organizing Committee, led by organizer Larry Itliong, and the NFWA.
 The UFW led successful peaceful protests and boycotts, including the first National Boycott of California Table Grapes out of New York.

 Nonviolence was an incredibly vital element to the movement, but even still, Huerta was assaulted by a police officer in San Francisco in 1988 while protesting George H. W. Bush’s policies.
 The officer beat Huerta with a baton, breaking four of her ribs and rupturing her spleen.
 As a result of the outrage that followed, the San Francisco Police Department reformed several policies, and Huerta’s case was settled out of court.
 She then took a leave of absence from the union to turn her focus to women’s rights.
 She traveled around the US, encouraging Latina women to run for office through the Feminist Majority’s Feminization of Power: 50/50 by the Year 2000 Campaign.
 The campaign resulted in a significant increase in the number of female representatives at the local, state, and federal levels.
 She also served as National Chair of the 21st Century Party, founded in 1992, on the principles that women make up 52% of the party’s candidates and that officers must reflect the ethnic diversity of the nation.